-Encouraging Innovation and Risk-taking Starts With Saying Yes to Creativity
+Encouraging Innovation & Risk-Taking?
+Start With Saying Yes to Creativity

 Many leaders say they want their organizations to be innovative.
 But saying you want to be innovative and creating a leadership culture that actually nurtures innovation are 2 different things.